 Ever since Texas resident Jennifer Allen’s son began to drive, the mother has feared what would happen if he was pulled over.
 Though she knew her son was confident behind the wheel, Samuel Allen is one of the many people across the United States who have Asperger’s, a common syndrome that can affect a person’s ability to communicate with others.

 “Everything single thing that us neurotypicals take for granted takes a little longer for somebody with autism,” notes his mother Jennifer.

 She explains that this could cause potentially harmful issues when a person who has a communication disorder is talking with an officer.
 It’s estimated that more than 8% of children between the ages of three and 17 will be diagnosed with some form of communication disorder.
-Something as simple as leaning over to get his I.D. or shying away from an officer’s question might put them in danger.
+This makes it that much more crucial to support children diagnosed with things like ADHD and autism.
+Something as simple as leaning over to get an I.D. or shying away from an officer’s question might put them in danger.

 “The officer doesn’t know if he’s getting a gun,” Jennifer explains.
 “That’s where communication can go so wrong, and often wind up in handcuffs and sometimes even death.”